chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### Static

-- use constructor to invoke static properties and methods.
+- Must use constructor name to invoke static properties and methods.

+- invoking static methods on an instance of a class results in a `TypeError`.

 - **Static properties** are defined and accessed directly on the <u>constructor</u>, not on an instance or a prototype.